Text Size:a a a a a a

 Who Can I Call for Information and Assistance?

-The County of Sonoma Adult and Aging Division has launched an Information and Assistance line 707-565-INFO (4636).
-The line is answered in English and Spanish Monday through Friday from 9 am to 4 pm.
-Speak with an experienced Social Worker to receive information on programs and services for adults 60 years or older.
+The County of Sonoma Adult and Aging Division operates an Information and Assistance line 707-565-INFO (4636).
+The phone is answered Monday through Friday from 8 am to 5 pm.
+Speak with a Social Worker in English or Spanish to receive information on programs and services for adults 60 years or older.
+You can also check for resources online by visiting the Sonoma County Aging & Disability Resource Hub.

 How Do I Navigate this Website?